In this article I will cover:

 One another way to attach lace trims is with insertion stitches.
 You can check out this post for more details on insertion stitches.

 How to attach Faux fur trims ?

 You can cut the faux fur trim from a piece you have or buy it cut from the stores.
 As the edges of the faux fur fabric do not fray you can cut it and not worry about the cut edges or turning under edges.

 Keep the trim on top of the garment, the trim’s lower edge aligned with the fabric’s Outer edge.
 Pin in place.
 Topstitch very close to the edge through the two layers.
 Now the outer edge is stitched in place.
 Sew the inner edge, also.
 You can choose a similar colored thread to sew the trim but do not worry if you do not have an exact match thread, as the deep pile of faux fur will make the stitching line almost invisible.

 Checkout this tutorial to make capes on the way faux fur trims can be stitched.

-Do not cut faux fur inside home.
+Do not cut faux fur inside the home.
 I am talking from the experience of vacuuming for 1 hour after making this collar scarf DIY.
 I have since wizened up.
 It is like you have shaved a cat inside.
 But the texture and interesting element that faux fur brings to a garment is unbeatable.